azmyrajab/polars_ols/README.md

 └───────┴───────┴───────┴───────┴─────────┴───────────────────┴─────────────────┘
 ```

-The `mode` parameter is used to set the type of the output returned by all methods (`"predictions", "residuals", "coefficients"`).
+The `mode` parameter is used to set the type of the output returned by all methods (`"predictions", "residuals", "coefficients", "statistics"`).
 It defaults to returning predictions matching the input's length.
+Note that `"statistics"` is currently only supported for OLS/WLS/Ridge models.

 In case `"coefficients"` is set the output is a [polars Struct](https://docs.pola.rs/user-guide/expressions/structs/) with coefficients as values and feature names as fields.
 It's output shape 'broadcasts' depending on context, see below: